Things to do in Minneapolis & St Paul this weekend!

 - JANUARY 29: VULCAN FUN DAY – The Snow Park heats up with Vulcan fire truck rides and a mini medallion hunt for kids in addition to the other daily snowy activities.
 FREE.

 See our Top Family Activities for this winter festival extravaganza, including family days, the favorite Vulcan Snow Park and traditional parades.

 A winter outing to Stillwater is ideal for both families with kids and couples looking for date night ideas.
-This weekend, Lowell Park hosts “Moonglow”, the nighttime release of hot air balloons over the river (Jan 28-29), plus snow sculptures on display, a free ice skating rink at the Water Street Inn, the Wintertime in Stillwater lights display set to music, and the annual Winter Ice Cream Social (Jan 29).
+This weekend, the snow sculptures are still on display, you can skate on the free ice skating rink at Water Street Inn, and the annual Winter Ice Cream Social is Sunday, January 29.

 4135 W Lake Harriet Parkway, Minneapolis, MN 55409

-Back on the ice for 2022!
 Not only are these unique ice houses designed by local artists, they are strongly encouraged to be interactive and fun!
 Great for families with kids.
 Note that due to ice conditions this year, the shanties will be set up around the lakeshore.
 Weekends only, 10am-4pm.
 FREE admission.

 The magical Ice Castles will be held in New Brighton again this year.
 Once inside, explore the ice palaces for as long as you’d like!
 Read our review of Ice Castles here.
 Weekend admission, $16-$22/pp – however, we have a discount code!
 See link for details.